-- NPDC, SDC and STDC will maintain at least one facility in their district to receive redundant non-industrial hazardous waste - TRC, NPDC, SDC and STDC will, as appropriate, assist or require land owners and other responsible parties to remediate or manage potentially contaminated sites and houses - TRC will include provisions in its Regional Fresh Water Plan addressing any contamination arising from past discharges to land or water - NPDC, SDC and STDC will include provisions in their district plans to control the use of land to avoid, remedy or mitigate adverse effects arising from hazardous substances - NPDC, SDC and STDC will adopt trade waste bylaws to control the discharge of hazardous substances into municipal sewerage systems - TRC, NPDC, SDC and STDC will advocate, as appropriate, to manufacturers and suppliers of hazardous substances, for the dissemination of information on minimising adverse environment effects arising from the use of those substances - The Taranaki Solid Waste Management Committee will review and advocate to Government on: - the appropriateness, effectiveness and efficiency of MfE standards relating to potentially or actually contaminated land - other government waste initiatives, including the merits of tracking systems for hazardous waste
+- NPDC, SDC and STDC will maintain at least one facility in their district to receive redundant non-industrial hazardous waste. - TRC, NPDC, SDC and STDC will, as appropriate, assist or require land owners and other responsible parties to remediate or manage potentially contaminated sites and houses. - TRC will include provisions in its Regional Fresh Water Plan addressing any contamination arising from past discharges to land or water. - NPDC, SDC and STDC will include provisions in their district plans to control the use of land to avoid, remedy or mitigate adverse effects arising from hazardous substances. - TRC, NPDC, SDC and STDC will advocate, as appropriate, to manufacturers and suppliers of hazardous substances, for the dissemination of information on minimising adverse environment effects arising from the use of those substances. - The Taranaki Solid Waste Management Committee will review and advocate to Government on: - the appropriateness, effectiveness and efficiency of MfE standards relating to potentially or actually contaminated land - other government waste initiatives, including the merits of tracking systems for hazardous waste.